 Gingersnap Crust

-Add the gingersnap cookies to a food processor and blend until the cookies form crumbs.
-Next, add the brown sugar and spices and pulse until just combined.
+2. Add the gingersnap cookies and brown sugar to a food processor and blend until the cookies form crumbs.
 Pour the melted butter in last then pulse until evenly combined.
 The consistency should feel like wet sand.

-Pour the crumb mixture into your greased tart pan and spread roughly into an even layer.
-Using a 1-cup measuring cup to press the crust into shape.
-Start in the center of the tart pan by pushing the measuring cup to flatten the crust.
-Work your way to the edges of the tart pan and try to make the edge an even thickness the whole way around (it will be very thick).
+3. Divide the crumb mixture into your greased tart pans or pie dishes and spread roughly into an even layer.
+Use a measuring cup to gently push the crumbs to the outer edge.
+Start in the center of the pan by pushing the measuring cup to flatten the bottom of crust.
+Work your way to the edges of the pan and try to make the edge an even thickness the whole way around (it will be very thick).

-Bake the crust for 7 minutes, then remove and let cool slightly while making the filling.
+4. Bake the crusts for 12-15 minutes, then remove and let cool slightly while making the filling.
 Reduce oven temperature to 325°F.

 Pumpkin Pie Filling